Blood Sugar Sex Magik: Tour and Frusciante's departure

-Before the Blood Sugar Sex Magik tour began, Kiedis saw the music video for the Smashing Pumpkins' "Rhinoceros" on MTV.
-He called the band's manager and asked him to accommodate the Smashing Pumpkins for the tour.
-Several days after the Pumpkins confirmed they would accompany the Chili Peppers, former Chili Peppers drummer Jack Irons called and asked the band to allow his friend's new group, Pearl Jam, to open for them on the forthcoming tour.
+Before the Blood Sugar Sex Magik Tour began, Kiedis saw the music video for the Smashing Pumpkins' "Rhinoceros" on MTV.
+He called their manager and asked the Smashing Pumpkins to join the tour.
+The Smashing Pumpkins agreed and several days later, former Chili Peppers drummer Jack Irons called and asked the band to allow his friend's new group, Pearl Jam, to open for them as well.

 The first show following the release of Blood Sugar Sex Magik was at the Oscar Mayer Theater in Madison, Wisconsin, which was met with positive reactions from the Milwaukee Journal: "the audience was a swirling mass of airborne cups, ice cubes, shoes, shirts, pogo dancers, body-passers and stage divers.
 And it wasn't purely a boy's club in the moshpit—many females bought into the mayhem, stripping down to their bras and flinging themselves about madly as the band tore through 'Higher Ground', 'Suck My Kiss', and 'Give it Away', which was Goth-ed up by Frusciante when he added a riff from Black Sabbath's 'Sweet Leaf'."

 Blood Sugar Sex Magik began receiving heavy radio play and massive sales in the middle of their U.S. tour.
 Frusciante, who wanted the Chili Peppers to remain in the underground music scene, entered a state of denial and depression.
 According to Kiedis, "He began to lose all of the manic, happy-go-lucky, fun aspects of his personality.
 Even onstage, there was a much more serious energy around him."
 Frusciante began to form grudges against his bandmates.
 He saw the band's newfound popularity as shameful.